Why Not Open XML SDK

 |Low-level direct and full access to the underlying XML elements and attributes such as relationship identifiers, list identifiers of an OOXML document.||Yes||No|

-Open XML SDK and Aspose.Words do not compete head to head because they address quite different needs and audiences.
+Open XML SDK and Aspose.Slides do not compete head to head because they address quite different needs and audiences.
 Open XML SDK is a class library to provide a strong-typed way to work with OOXML documents.
-Aspose.Words is a very useful document processing library that provides great support for all Microsoft Word and other document formats.
+Aspose.Slides is a very useful presentations processing library that provides great support for nearly all Microsoft PowerPoint file formats.

-- Support other document formats in addition to DOCX.
+- Support older PowerPoint formats in addition to PPTX.

-- Copy fragments between documents or join documents in a way that combines styles and lists in an appropriate manner.
+- Copy or clone shapes with in slides in a way that combines objects, styles and other formatting in an appropriate manner.

 - Replace formatted or unformatted text.

-- Convert a document to PDF or XPS so it appears exactly like Microsoft Word would have converted it.
+- Convert a document to PDF, TIFF or XPS so it appears exactly like Microsoft PowerPoint would have converted it.